 Well I like music, of course.
 Jazz.
 Good classical music.

 But I think hearing the human voice.
-There’s one spot in Morning In The Streets, that BBC documentary written by Dennis Mitchell, who was my great influence, where there’s one sound – the human voice.
+There’s one spot in Morning In The Streets, that BBC documentary written by Denis Mitchell, who was my great influence, where there’s one sound – the human voice.
 He has people talking; there’s women in the laundromat and others, and they’re talking back and forth.
 There’s the fat woman talking about the budgie bird.
 And the one with the laundry on her head talking about different things.
 And this little old tramp is going around, tramping his way.
 And the old boy, the old working-class boy who want to be an intellectual, who listens to the conversation and says, “Stately minds.
 We need stately minds.”

 Well I love the conversation.
 I used to hear it in the lobby of the Wells Grand Hotel that my father ran for awhile, and then my mother did.

 I’d want the human voice expressing grievances, or delight, or whatever it might be.